NetApp/snapcenter-failover-automation/README.md

     - Monitors the status of the SnapCenter service of the primary server every 1 minute by using AWS Systems Manager RunCommand service
     - Triggers Failover lambda incase of primary outage
     - Relies on a SSM parameter "/snapcenter/ha/primary_instance_id"
-2. #### Failover lambda :
+2. Failover lambda :
-    - Updates the consumer Route table with the Virtual IP to point to the secondary server's network interface
+    - Updates the consumers Route table (ideally public route table) with the Virtual IP CIDR to point to the secondary server's network interface
     - After successful failover, it updates the "/snapcenter/ha/primary_instance_id" SSM parameter to reflect the current primary server